Table of Contents

 virtual machines on a headless Linux server that has no X Window

 system installed.
-For details, see the section called “VBoxHeadless, the remote desktop server”.
+For details, see Section 7.1.2, “VBoxHeadless, the remote desktop server”.

 If the above front-ends still do not satisfy your particular needs, it is possible to create yet another front-end to the complex virtualization engine that is the core of VirtualBox, as the VirtualBox core neatly exposes all of its features in a clean API; please refer to Chapter 11, VirtualBox programming interfaces.